Family vacation ideas

 Chicago: A big-city getaway with kid-friendly attractions

+A city hotel with an indoor pool?
+Where do we sign up?
 The Peninsula Chicago is a 5-star hotel known for blending traditional Asian service with Midwestern warmth.
-It’s smack dab in the center of a city that offers shows, shopping, museums, historic sites and plenty of green space.
+And it’s smack dab in the center of a city that offers shows, shopping, museums, historic sites and plenty of green space.

 Anish Kapoor’s Cloud Gate sculpture, affectionately called The Bean, is just blocks away in Millennium Park.
 And Navy Pier is roughly a 15-minute walk from the hotel.

-Kids can enroll in the hotel’s bespoke Peninsula Academy or splash around in the indoor pool.
+Kids can enroll in the hotel’s bespoke Peninsula Academy.
 Ask about architecture tours, cooking classes, a firehouse excursion and more.
-And there are a spa, buzzy bars and restaurants on the property.
+And there’s a spa, buzzy bars and restaurants on the property.

 Navy Pier in Chicago.